eimaj/eimaj-brunch/README.md

 ## Professional Summary

 I thrive in a creative environment.
 Working closely with designers, developers and clients I strive to make every project as accessible and intuitive as possible for the end user.
-My main focus is front end development and design but I'm also interested APIs, the design process and web servers.
+My main focus is front end development and design but I also have an interest in APIs, processes and web servers.

 ## Qualifications

-* CSS3 (Sass, SCSS)
+* CSS3 (Sass, SCSS, BEM)
 * Javascript (Coffeescript, ES6, jQuery)
 * Ruby on Rails
 * Node.js, React.js and Ember